Pelagicore/pelux-manifests/README.md

 -----------------
 Variables:
 * Manifest, refers to what `<manifest-name>.xml` file you want to use, for example `pelux-intel.xml`.
 Each hardware platform targeted by the PELUX reference has its own manifest describing what other git repositories are needed for the build.
+* Image, refers to what version of PELUX that should be built.
+Currently there are two versions: `core-image-pelux` and `core-image-pelux-qt`.
+The latter being a version that includes NeptuneUI and QtApplicationManager.

 ### Using vagrant